 5. Choose one of the main planes from the design tree (right hand side), and click sketch.

-- Chose top plane to continue.
+• Chose top plane to continue.

-without choosing the plane, front plane will be used as a default plane for your sketch by SolidWorks.
+• If you click sketch Create a new sketch without choosing the plane, front plane will be used as a default plane for your sketch by SolidWorks.

-from the click options.
+• To have a normal view on the selected plane, choose normal to Normal to selected plane from the click options.
 You can also press space on your keyboard to see the orientation panel.
 Then choose normal to.

-- The line tool is one of the main sketch tools in SolidWorks which can be used to draw vertical, horizontal, straight angular and central lines.
+• The line tool is one of the main sketch tools in SolidWorks which can be used to draw vertical, horizontal, straight angular and central lines.

-7. Using the line tool, scroll your mouse around the origin until the origin gets bold or the snap appears
+7. Using the line tool, scroll your mouse around the origin Originuntil the origin gets bold or the snap appears Snapping.
+Click on origin and start to draw.

-- SolidWorks guides you through drawing by showing you sketch snaps and relations.
+• SolidWorks guides you through drawing by showing you sketch snaps and relations.

-- If you cannot see any snap or relations while sketching, turn on viewing your relations
+• If you cannot see any snap or relations while sketching, turn on viewing your relations Sketch Relations by going to view -> sketch relations.

-- The great thing about snaps is you can hover with the yellow snaps, and they turn green as you fix them as relations.
+• The great thing about snaps is you can hover with the yellow snaps, and they turn green as you fix them as relations.
 Keep in mind that there could be some color differences in different versions.

 8. Hover with vertical snap to create a simple vertical line, then click.